iechor/docs/content/storage/storagedriver/device-mapper-driver.md

     three `dmsetup`  commands.

     ```console
-    $ sudo dmsetup suspend docker-8:1-123141-pool
+    $ sudo dmsetup suspend iechor-8:1-123141-pool
-    $ sudo dmsetup reload docker-8:1-123141-pool --table '0 419430400 thin-pool 7:1 7:0 128 32768 1 skip_block_zeroing'
+    $ sudo dmsetup reload iechor-8:1-123141-pool --table '0 419430400 thin-pool 7:1 7:0 128 32768 1 skip_block_zeroing'
-    $ sudo dmsetup resume docker-8:1-123141-pool
+    $ sudo dmsetup resume iechor-8:1-123141-pool
     ```

 #### Resize a direct-lvm thin pool

-To extend a `direct-lvm` thin pool, you need to first attach a new block device to the Docker host, and make note of the name assigned to it by the kernel.
+To extend a `direct-lvm` thin pool, you need to first attach a new block device to the iEchor host, and make note of the name assigned to it by the kernel.
 In this example, the new block device is `/dev/xvdg`.

 Follow this procedure to extend a `direct-lvm` thin pool, substituting your